Diffuse Neutrino Background from Magnetorotational Stellar Core Collapses: Detection prospects and future sensitivity

 where $N_t$ is the number of targets for a given detector volume, $\tau$ is the exposure time, and $\xi$ is the energy-independent detection efficiency.
 The integral over the neutrino energy is carried out for the energy window of interest (see Table~\ref{tab:experiments})

-For a fiducial volume of $22.5$~kT, $65\%$ detection efficiency, and the backgrounds reported for the Super-Kamiokande-VI and Super-Kamiokande-VII runs~\cite{SK-Gd:2024}, we compute the ratio between the signal events ($S$) and the Poissonian statistical fluctuations of the total number of events, i.e.~signal plus background ($B$).
-For our baseline analysis, the fraction of magnetorotational collapses is the only free parameter for a fixed star formation history (i.e., for a given set of values $\dot\rho_0$, $\alpha$, $\beta$ and $\gamma$; see Table~\ref{tab:sfh})--whereas the CCSN rate ( Eq.~\ref{eq:sfh}) and the fraction of neutrino-driven BH-forming collapses ($f_{\nu\text{BH}} = 0.3$) are assumed to be known.
+For a fiducial volume of $22.5$~kT, $55\%$ detection efficiency~\footnote{The detection efficiency is the result of a $75\%$ neutron-capture efficiency for a $0.03\%$ of Gd-loaded water and a $74\%$ selection efficiency~\cite{Super-Kamiokande:2023xup}.}, and the backgrounds reported for the Super-Kamiokande-VI and Super-Kamiokande-VII runs~\cite{SK-Gd:2024}, we compute the ratio between the signal events ($S$) and the Poissonian statistical fluctuations of the total number of events, i.e.~signal plus background ($B$).
+For our baseline analysis, the fraction of magnetorotational collapses is the only free parameter for a fixed star formation history (i.e., for a given set of values $\dot\rho_0$, $\alpha$, $\beta$ and $\gamma$; see Table~\ref{tab:sfh})--whereas the CCSN rate (see Eq.~\ref{eq:sfh}) and the fraction of neutrino-driven BH-forming collapses ($f_{\nu\text{BH}} = 0.3$) are assumed to be known.

 In the absence of systematic uncertainties, $S/\sqrt{S+B}=3$ corresponds to reject the background-only hypothesis with a significance of $3 \sigma$.
 Precisely, the top panel of Fig.~\ref{fig:detection-prospects} shows the region where $S/\sqrt{S+B}=3$, in the plane spanned by the exposure and the fraction of magnetorotational collapses.
 The light-shaded band in the top panel of Fig.~\ref{fig:detection-prospects} corresponds to the case of full flavor conversion at the source.
 Similarly, JUNO is expected to start taking data in late 2024~\cite{Stock:2024tmd}.
 With a fiducial volume of $17$~kT, detection efficiency of $80\%$, and backgrounds as described in Ref.~\cite{JUNO:2022lpc}, its DSNB detection prospects are comparable to the ones from Super-Kamiokande doped with Gadolinium, as visible from the bottom panel of Fig.~\ref{fig:detection-prospects}.
 For both Super-Kamiokande-Gadolinium and JUNO, a non-zero $f_\text{MR}$ would result in a positive signal at neutrino observatories within less than a decade of data taking.
 In particular, a non-zero fraction of magnetorotational collapses could result in the DSNB detection within the next $6$--$8$~yr or earlier.